top of page

 CII Explained: How Ships are Measuring Up to New Carbon Standards

 In an era where sustainability is no longer just a buzzword but a necessity, the maritime industry is charting a new course towards greener seas.
-At the heart of this transformation is the Carbon Intensity Indicator (CII), a pivotal measure introduced by the International Maritime Organization (IMO) to curb carbon emissions from ships.
+At the heart of this transformation is the Carbon Intensity Indicator (CII), a pivotal measure introduced by IMO, in order to curb carbon emissions from ships.
 As the world’s fleet navigates through the challenges of climate change, understanding and implementing CII is crucial for shipowners and operators.

 This article delves into the significance of CII, shedding light on how it is reshaping the future of maritime transport and steering us towards a more sustainable horizon.